-To set the wage for a school professional (i.e. one with a professional exemption), find out the amount of the contract and the number of weeks the contract covers.
+To set the wage for a school professional (i.e. one with a professional exemption):

+- 1. Find out the dollar amount of the contract and the number of weeks the contract covers.
 Many school contracts are given in days rather than weeks.
 It is reasonably accurate to divide the number of days in the contract by five to calculate the number of weeks worked.
-Partial weeks count as whole weeks.
-Divide the contract amount by the number of weeks and report that amount on the WKC-13A as the weekly rate.
-For full-time employees, report 40 hours scheduled.
-Next, get the total gross earnings paid to the employee for the 52 weeks prior to the week of injury, or date of hire if the employee has worked less than 52 weeks.
-This amount will include earnings for extra activities or responsibilities paid to the employee over and above the base contract.
-Divide that amount by the number of weeks worked for that sum, regardless of when the payment was received.
-Report on the WKC-13A as gross earnings and weeks worked.
+Partial weeks count as whole weeks. - 2.
+Divide the contract amount by the number of weeks and report that amount on the WKC-13A1 as the weekly rate. - a.
+For full-time employees, report 40 hours scheduled. - 3.
+Next, get the total gross earnings paid to the employee for the 52 weeks prior to the week of injury, or date of hire if the employee has worked fewer than 52 weeks.
+This amount will include earnings for extra activities or responsibilities paid to the employee over and above the base contract amount. - 4.
+Divide that amount by the number of weeks worked for that sum, regardless of when the payment was received. - 5.
+Report on the WKC-13A1 as gross earnings and weeks worked.

 Earnings from other separate contracts/checks, such as coaching or summer school, should not be included in earnings for the regular school year.
-If injured on a summer school contract or a separate coaching contract, only those earnings are included, not the regular school year earnings.
+If injured on a summer school contract or a separate coaching contract, only those earnings from the separate contract are included, not the regular school year earnings.

 The basic rule is if the employee receives one check for multiple responsibilities, use all earnings to calculate gross.
 If paid by separate checks for different responsibilities, such as a teacher who is injured as a coach and receives a separate check for the coaching, set the wage using only the coach earnings.